Inpatient Residential Treatment

 - Credit cards – people with good credit can use their credit cards, paying gradually as they are able to afford smaller payments a month.

 - Payment plans – breaking the total price into monthly payments to get through them little by little.

 - Rehab grants and scholarships – Government organizations offer grants or scholarships so that potential patients can afford their programs.

 - Loans – even though it might not be anyone’s first choice, another alternative would be to take out a private loan, personal loans, or even home equity in order to afford treatment.

 - Crowdfunding – online funds like a GoFundMe have become quite popular, useful, and efficient in getting people to come together to help pay for at least part of the costs.

 The path to recovery is made of many stages, and it can be quite a long journey.
 While deciding to quit is the first step towards the right direction, without action, it is only a plan, not an actual decision.
 If you or a loved one feel unsure about how to get the help you need, we at The Freedom Center can offer you our services.

 At our facilities, we offer both PHP and IOP treatment for anyone ready to start their transition into their daily routine, at a pace that is right for them.
 In addition to medical and psychiatric aid, we offer many extra activities that will improve the healing process and fully prepare a patient for the outside world.
 From holistic treatment to legal support and case management, you can have access to a range of services that will enable a smoother recovery process.

-If you want to know which treatment is right for you and what more can be done, visit our website or call 888-530-5023 to find out more and contact us today.
+If you want to know which treatment is right for you and what more can be done, call 888-530-5023 to find out more and contact us today.
 Our team will be more than glad to answer all the questions you might have and help you decide which treatment option will be the right first move into your addiction-free life.